 Dear Tabby Has The Answer!

 Well, A.C.C.I.D.E.N.T.S., although your new cabinet may be lovely to look at, it is not a good litter box housing solution for a number of reasons.

 Cats prefer eliminating in places where they don’t feel they can be ambushed or trapped.
 They can’t see if other animals are lurking outside the litter box cabinets ready to pounce.

 Your cats are choosing to urinate on the sofas because these are areas where they feels safe.
 They have a perfect view of the living room and can see and escape from any potential threats.

 Locate the new litter boxes in low-traffic areas where the cats have expansive views of the whole room.
-Avoid placing litter boxes in closets, behind doors, in cabinets and bathrooms because of the ambush potential.
+Avoid placing litter boxes in closets, behind doors, in cabinets, or in bathrooms because of the ambush potential.

-Litter box issues are probably the number-one reason cats are surrendered to shelters and euthanized.
-It’s also a problem that can be easily fixed with a little understanding of cat behavior, improving litter box management and behavior modification.
+Litter box issues are probably the number-one reason cats are surrendered to shelters.
+It’s also a problem that can be easily fixed with a little understanding of cat behavior, improving litter box management, and behavior modification.

 Has your cat ever stopped using their litter box?
 How did you solve the problem?
 Let us know in the comments below!